Budgeting for Specific Items of Cost

 Materials and Supplies

 This section of the budget should include all items which are necessary for the conduct and completion of the sponsored project.
 Computers (under $5,000) are considered a supply under the Uniform Guidance, which means they must be justified as specifically necessary to a particular project or activity.
 Otherwise, computers would normally be considered an office supply and, as such, covered by departmental funds.
+In general, the BSOS Dean's Office requests that departments include quotes in their proposals for materials and supplies costs greater than $20,000 for one item.

 Consultants are experts outside of the University of Maryland.
 The rates for consultants must be reasonable and justifiable.
 Keep this in mind at the proposal stage, as at the award stage when the consultant must be paid they will be asked to provide an invoice covering similar work which has been paid by another entity.
 Additionally, some sponsors limit consultant rates by the day.